QUBO.jl: A Julia Ecosystem for Quadratic Unconstrained Binary Optimization

 \subsection{Analytical Tools}

-Contemplating the variety of quantum hardware in the NISQ Era, which candidates will prevail as the field moves towards Fault-Tolerant QC is still unknown.
-Additionally, each device can better perform with a specific QUBO formulation, factoring in variable encoding, constraint mapping, and quadratization techniques.
+Given the variety of quantum hardware in the NISQ Era, it is still unknown which candidates will prevail as the field moves towards Fault-Tolerant QC.
+Furthermore, each device can perform better with a specific QUBO formulation, taking into account variable encoding, constraint mapping, and quadratization techniques.
 Under these circumstances, benchmarking NISQ systems and QUBO models in the context of Quantum Optimization provides a guiding framework to assess the current state of these emerging solvers.

-To address this concern, analytical tools were bundled in the package's library, through which one can probe not just the conditioning and structure of the model but also the quality of the sampled solutions.
-When drawing comparisons between solvers, \texttt{QUBOTools.jl} can gauge time-related indicators, inspect the success rate from a set of runs, and evaluate composite metrics such as the time-to-solution~(TTS)~\cite{king2015benchmarking}.
+Analytical tools were bundled into the package's library to address this concern.
+These tools provide access to the conditioning and structure of the model and the quality of the sampled solutions.
+When making comparisons between solvers, \texttt{QUBOTools.jl} can gauge time-related indicators, inspect the success rate of a set of runs, and evaluate composite metrics such as the time-to-solution~(TTS)~\cite{king2015benchmarking}.
 Also, in light of model conditioning, one can withdraw statistics from the formulation amongst model density and the connectivity arising from its quadratic relations.
-The latter could also be useful for choosing between reformulation techniques in the context of \texttt{ToQUBO.jl}.
+The latter could also be helpful in choosing between reformulation techniques in the context of \texttt{ToQUBO.jl}.